 I have been on a Convention tour this year.
 One of my stops we J1-con .
-At the convention I got to meet some new up and coming artist.
-One of those artist is Terence Leonard.
+At the convention, I got to meet some new up and coming artist.
+One of those artists is Terence Leonard.
 I got to speak to him at the convention an talk about all things geek and drawing.
 We recently got together again and had a chat.

 I was born on Long Island New York, and have lived in Baldwin my whole life.
 Growing up, I was inspired to draw comics based on the Pokemon and Sonic The Hedgehog video game franchises.
 As a child, I attended Hofstra University’s Saturday morning Cartooning classes and later graduated from The School of Visual Arts in New York City with a Bachelor of Fine Arts Degree in Cartooning.
 My work typically

 starts out in pencil and is then colored digitally.

 As far back as I could remember, I always loved drawing and making comics.
 I just had a driving force that compelled me to draw the things I enjoyed, like cartoons and video game characters.
 When my teachers told me I could make a career out of it, that’s when my interest got even bigger.

 Who are some of your favorite artist and how would you classify your art style?